JonnyRyal08/PersonalProject/README.md

   - 1hr worked through GPIO tutorial.
 Code added in PersonalProject/gpioControl

   Lessons Learned:
+  - Learned how to control on and off outputs and timing controls.

 Week 4 - Incorporate and start testing of robot.